tekert/golang-etw/README.md

 #### Providers

 An Provider is the logical entity that raises events and writes them to an Session
-For example, to assing providers to the real time session we created earlier, we use for example:
+For example, to assign providers to the real time session we created earlier:
 ``` s.EnableProvider(etw.MustParseProvider("Microsoft-Windows-Kernel-Disk") ```

 We can attach another provider to the trace now with keywords: